 Young Minds - Help for self-harm.

-Our 24/7 Psychological Wellbeing Helpline is available to members as soon as they join.
-Any member of Benenden in need of support can call the Psychological Wellbeing 24/7 Helpline on 0800 414 8247*.
-Our Psychological wellbeing treatment is available after 6 months.
+Our 24/7 Mental Health Helpline is available to members as soon as they join.
+Any member of Benenden in need of support can call the Mental Health Helpline on 0800 414 8247.
+Our face-to-face Mental Health Counselling Support is available after 6 months.